kvalge/customer-churn-python/README.md

 customers who have opted out of the service and those who have not are significantly differentiated according to either age group, type of family, or the volume, choice, service life expectancy or other indicators of the service consumption.
 Analysis involves also finding the most profitable customers by mean of monthly charges and its relation to churn.

+At the moment, the analysis includes only part of the services.

 Libraries used for analysis: Panda, Matplotlib.